-We have completed our procedures for The Okomu Oil Palm Company Plc's board of directors' appraisal for the year ended 31 December 2021 in accordance with the Nigerian Code of Corporate Governance 2018 for public and private sectors in Nigeria and the Securities and Exchange Commission (SEC) Form 01.
+We have completed our procedures for The Okomu Oil Palm Company Plc's Board of Directors' appraisal for the year ended 31 December 2022 in accordance with the Nigerian Code of Corporate Governance 2018 for public and private sectors in Nigeria and the Securities and Exchange Commission (SEC) Form 01.

-Based on our review, as well as analysis of board members self-evaluation questionnaires, we are of the opinion that the board's performance complied with the requirements set out in the Nigerian Code of Corporate Governance 2018 for public and private sectors in Nigeria and SEC Form 01.
+Based on our review, as well as analysis of Board members' self-evaluation questionnaires, we are of the opinion that the Board's performance complied with the requirements set out in the Nigerian Code of Corporate Governance 2018 for public and private sectors in Nigeria and SEC Form 01.

 Our review procedures were in accordance with the limited scope of our engagement and might not necessarily identify all irregularities that may exist in the underlying information.
-This report should not be construed as expression or approval of matters not specifically mentioned therein.
+This report should not be construed as an expression or approval of matters not specifically mentioned therein.

-The review was concluded in February 2022.
-The key findings and specific recommendations for improvements have been articulated and included in our detailed report to the board of directors.
+The review was concluded in January 2023.
+The key findings and specific recommendations for improvements have been articulated and included in our detailed report to the Board of Directors.

-Yours faithfully,
+Yours faithfully, For: Grant Thornton Nigeria

-Lateef A. Emiola
+Lateef A. Emiola FRC/2017/ICAN/00000016070 12 April 2023

-FRC/2017/ICAN/00000016070 For: Grant Thornton